nuxion/services/README.md

 ## Status

-:warning: The library is being in use in one project, but it is still under active development and therefore full backward compatibility is not guaranteed before reaching v1.0.0.
+:warning: The library is being in use in some production projects, but it is still under active development and therefore full backward compatibility is not guaranteed before reaching v1.0.0.

 ## Roadmap: